thechoppergroup/scoutahead-public/_sections/simple.md

 ---

-###### Drive Organizational Efficiency
+###### Energize Organizational Efficiency

-* Share critical updates through leadership announcements&nbsp;
+* Share critical updates through system-wide leadership announcements
-* Get notified of urgent messages from teammates and leaders&nbsp;
+* Get immediate notifications of urgent messages from teammates and leaders
-* Collaborate on desktop, iPhone and Android mobile apps with an intuitive and easy-to-use system&nbsp;
+* Communicate and collaborate on desktop, iPhone and Android mobile apps with an intuitive and easy-to-use system